Best daily deals

 Canva

-Canva’s Magic Write tool makes it easier to draft text in the context teachers need it, such as visual presentations, lesson plans, and handouts.
+Canva’s Magic Write tool makes it easier to draft text in the context teachers need it, such as lesson plans, handouts, and visual presentations.
 The tool handles not just writing but tasks like brainstorming, outlines, paraphrasing, and rewriting.

 You’ll probably need to finesse the end result to get something you’re happy with, but that’s to be expected.
 The most important thing is that Canva is free to use on a basic level, and includes other AI assist options such as Magic Edit and Magic Design.
-Just be aware that on a free plan, you’re limited to 50 uses of Magic Write.
-Past that you’ll have to upgrade to Canva Pro, which costs $119.99 per year or $14.99 per month.
+Just be aware that on a standard free plan, you’re limited to 50 uses of Magic Write.
+Past that you’ll have to upgrade to Canva Pro, which costs $119.99 per year or $14.99 per month, or qualify for a free K-12 Teacher account.

 ChatGPT